eam-00/Linux-Notes/Docker/docker-index.md

 ## Kubernetes Networking Model
 Kubernetes was built to run on distributed systems where there can be hundreds of worker nodes in which Pods would be running.

+1. Pods on a node can communicate with all Pods on all nodes w/o NAT.

 ## Liveness Probe
 Apps running for long periods of time eventually transition to a broken state, there is no recovery other than restart.
 Kubernetes provides liveness probes to detect and remedy such situations.